 If you have credit debt, mortgage payments, student loans, or some other debt, you’ve likely received notifications from your creditors.
 Review their policies on forbearance or deferment during the COVID-19 pandemic.
 Contact them if you need the relief they are offering.

 File for Employment Insurance and Learn About the Economic Response Plan

-For individuals who lost their job, file Unemployment Insurance.
+For individuals who lost their job, file for Unemployment Insurance.
 The Department for Employment and Social Benefits has made adjustments.